Recurring memberships have two types of statuses:

 - Memberships status: Determines if the guests can redeem membership benefits

-- Recurrence status: Determines the status of the most recent payments
+- Recurrence status (or Collection Status): Determines the status of the most recent payments

 Intro to Membership statuses